Drew Tal: Career

-In 1981, Tal moved to New York and worked in the Fashion industry, first as a make-up artist for noted fine art photographers (such as Kenn Duncan), then as a manager and designer for Lynda Joy Couture, where he started his fashion-photography career.
+In 1981, Tal moved to New York and worked in the fashion industry, first as a make-up artist for noted fine art photographers (such as Kenn Duncan), then as a manager and designer for Lynda Joy Couture, where he started his fashion-photography career.

-Between 1993 - 2005 Tal worked as a freelance art, fashion and fitness photographer, doing editorial shoots and advertising campaigns for numerous fashion magazines, fashion houses, art and fitness publications.
+Between 1993 and 2005 Tal worked as a freelance art, fashion and fitness photographer, doing editorial shoots and advertising campaigns for numerous fashion magazines, fashion houses, art and fitness publications.

 From 2005 Tal has focused on his art and since 2006 he has been represented worldwide by Emmanuel Fremin Gallery and in Santa Fe by Carroll Turner Gallery, Santa-Fe, NM and Mark Hachem Gallery, Paris.
 His work has been exhibited in numerous fine art galleries and museums worldwide, as well as in art fairs in New York, The Hamptons, Miami, West Palm Beach, Santa Fe, Dallas, Chicago and prestigious international art fairs in Dubai, Hong-Kong, Istanbul, Toronto and Singapore.

 In 2013, his series of works entitled "Worlds Apart" was showcased as a solo show at Rezan Has Museum in Istanbul, Turkey for the Istanbul Biennial.
 In 2015, "Worlds Apart" was showcased as a solo show at Mark Hachem Gallery in Paris and at La Maison de la Photographie in Lille, France.

 Tal considers the human being as the main subject in his work which revolves around ethnic subject matter, particularly ethnic faces and eyes.

 He lives and works in Manhattan and divides his time between New York City, Miami Beach and Nice, France.